gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

-# IoT Industrial Energy Monitoring — MQTT → Kafka → TimescaleDB → Grafana
+# IoT Industrial Energy Monitoring — MQTT → Kafka → Iceberg/S3 → TimescaleDB → Grafana

-In this workshop we will build a complete IoT data pipeline that ingests simulated industrial energy monitoring data, routes it through Apache Kafka, persists it in TimescaleDB, and visualises it in Grafana.
+In this workshop we will build a complete IoT data pipeline that ingests simulated industrial energy monitoring data, routes it through Apache Kafka, persists it in two storage backends — Apache Iceberg tables in S3-compatible object storage and a TimescaleDB time-series database — and visualizes it in Grafana.

 The data originates from the [MQTTX CLI](https://mqttx.app/docs/cli) `IEM` simulator, which publishes one JSON message per factory per interval to an MQTT broker.
-Kafka Connect bridges MQTT to a Kafka topic, NiFi or Python flattens and serialises the data as Avro, and a Kafka Connect JDBC Sink connector writes the records into TimescaleDB.
+Kafka Connect bridges MQTT to a Kafka topic, NiFi or Python flattens and serializes the nested JSON payload into Avro format, and the Avro records are then written to two sinks in parallel: an Apache Iceberg Sink Connector writes Parquet files into an S3 bucket (backed by RustFS), and a JDBC Sink Connector inserts the records into TimescaleDB.
+The Iceberg table can be queried interactively with Trino, while the TimescaleDB data is visualized through a Grafana dashboard.

 ![Architecture](./images/architecture.png)